Tahsin2020/LED-Dance-Cube/README.md

 ### Components:

 - UI - Android Application used to control the Cube
-- ESP8266 used fo WIFI connection from the APP to the FPGA Cube driver
+- ESP8266 used for the WIFI connection from the Android app to the FPGA Cube driver
-- Hardware (FPGA based) LED Cube Driver
+- Hardware (FPGA based) LED cube driver
-- LED Cube Hardware (Custom PCB)
+- LED cube hardware (Custom PCB)

 ### Features : What can the app do?